mathigon/textbooks/transformations-and-symmetry/content.md

 > id: planets-1
 > class: fill dark stars

-These symmetries might initially seem quite meaningless, but they can actually tell us a lot about our universe.
+These “symmetries” might initially seem quite meaningless, but they can actually tell us a lot about our universe.
 Emmy Noether managed to prove that every symmetry corresponds to a certain physical quantity that is _conserved_.

-For example, time-symmetry implies that _Energy_ must be conserved in our
+For example, time-symmetry implies that __Energy__ must be conserved in our
-Universe: you can convert energy from one type to another (e.g. light, or heat or electricity), but you can never create or destroy energy.
-The total amount of energy in the Universe will always stay constant.
+universe: you can convert energy from one type to another (e.g. light, or heat or electricity), but you can never create or destroy energy.
+The total amount of energy in the universe will always stay constant.

     figure
       x-media(src="images/cern.jpg" width=760 height=400 credit="© CERN")